Infectious Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Symptoms in persons with PART usually range from normal to amnestic cognitive changes, with only a minority exhibiting profound impairment (unless additional comorbid pathologies are present, which is not unusual).
-PART is almost universally detectable at autopsy among elderly individuals who lack amyloid beta plaques; in advanced old age, approximately 25% of persons lack amyloid beta plaques.
+PART is almost universally detectable at autopsy among elderly individuals who lack amyloid beta plaques; in advanced old age, approximately 25% of people lack amyloid beta plaques.

-There also has been some debate in the field about this pathologic entity (17), although some degree of acceptance is widespread with more than 1100 citations of the original paper from 2014 to 2023.
+New data have emerged in two different areas related to PART: biomarkers and clinical-pathological correlations.
+There has also been some debate in the field about this pathologic entity (19; 12), although some degree of acceptance is widespread, with more than 1500 citations of the original paper from 2014 to 2025.
+For an overall review, see (60).

-• PART is a pathologically defined entity that helps explain normative loss in cognitive function in advanced old age. | |
+• PART is a pathologically defined entity that helps explain normative loss in cognitive function in advanced old age, even in people lacking neuropathologic changes due to Alzheimer disease, ie, beta-amyloid plaques. | |

 • Genetic contributors to PART do not include APOE (unlike Alzheimer disease). | |